HiDefTextiles/HiDefKnits/README.md

 terms of working out the error, possibly even having to send the pattern back to the tech editor for review, which can often take more time than the initial production.
-That is why good pattern creation for the beginning is of paramount importance, and doesn’t cause unnecessary confusion for the knitters using the pattern.
+That is why good pattern creation for the beginning is of paramount importance, and doesn't cause unnecessary confusion for the knitters using the pattern.

 Of 200 Icelandic knitters polled about garment design and software usage,